What is the hospital information system?

 5. Human resources management system (HRM)

-Must-have features of HIS
+Must-have features of hospital information system

 Your hospital information system doesn’t necessarily contain all the above modules.
 However, to make it truly functionable and useful, you must have these basic features: